 Sports tourism, especially sports tours and corporate sports events, should be a strategic priority for Portugal’s tourism.
-The defense of this strategic bet is made by António Cunha, CEO of Move Sports, in an interview with Notícias Magazine, published last February 19.
+The defence of this strategic bet is made by António Cunha, CEO of Move Sports, in an interview with Notícias Magazine, published last February 19.

 For António Cunha, this move is a priority because "Portugal has tremendous potential.
 I have no doubt that we can become a major world reference in sports tourism."
 According to António Cunha, the key factors for the Portuguese added value are "all the differentiating factors already known (weather, price competitiveness, safety)" and the fact that "we now have a say in numerous sports.
 People like to visit the country of Ronaldo, Mourinho, Figo”.